-One of my friends shared your post about the costs of rejecting a cure for autism on Facebook, and I thought I should offer my response to your piece, especially your closing paragraph that states,
+This is my response to blogger Ashland Washington.
+One of my friends shared her post about the costs of rejecting a cure for autism on Facebook, and I thought I should offer my response to her piece, especially her closing paragraph that states,

 And neurodiversity advocates—if you like your autism, you can keep your autism, but if you’re not going to band together to personally fund nearly $300 billion per year to help care for people with autism, and if you’re not going to step up to befriend, love, and care for our kids when we’re gone, then you don’t have the right to shout down and denigrate the children and families who want something different from you.”

 You see, I have a lot of empathy for the struggles of neurotypical parents of autistic kids.
 I have this empathy because I’ve been in their shoes.
 I know what it’s like to be legally responsible for the behaviors and profound limitations of a child whose motivations and thought processes you don’t understand.

 I’ll be the first to say there are major problems with idealizing autism.
 I think it’s a huge issue that many neurodiversity advocates erase the most vulnerable among us.
 Some neurodiversity advocates seem completely oblivious to the fact that people who smash their heads against walls and never learn to use the toilet independently are given the same diagnosis as those of us who are geniuses.